 - Championing the vision of Roverway 2018 within your contingent

 The HoC should have a good and smooth relationship with their International Commissioner as well as with their National Rovers/Rangers Commissioner.
 During Roverway, the HoC will be a member of the International Service Team (IST) as well as leading their contingent and participating in HoC meetings.
 The HoC will be responsible for all members of their contingent during Roverway 2018.

 As a HoC you are in close contact with the organisation of Roverway 2018.
 We will invite you to join us for 2 weekends in the Netherlands to help us organising the event.
 There will also be HoC Skype Calls in which we give you updates and you can ask us all you want to know.
 In the meantime, you can always get in contact with your Contingent Support which will be assigned to you as soon as you enrolled your contingent.

 At the Scouting Academy at Larnaca, Cyprus, we announced the participation fees.
 These fees will be the basis for national scouting organisations (NSO’s) and member organisations (MO’s) for the fees they will charge to individual participants.
 Thus please note that the numbers announced here are not the final participation fees.

 In order to encourage more Rovers and Rangers to come and to demonstrate Scouting and Guiding solidarity, Roverway fees are categorised, based on the Gross Domestic Product (GDP) of each country.
 The categorisation of the countries can be found here.
-Non-EU countries pay the fee for Category E countries.
+Contingents from outside the European region from WOSM and/or WAGGGS or who are not a member at all of WOSM or WAGGGS will pay the fee of category E.

 Category A € 270,-